Criticism of Islam: Scripture

 The Christian theologian Philip Schaff praises the Quran for its poetic beauty, religious fervor, and wise counsel, but considers this mixed with "absurdities, bombast, unmeaning images, and low sensuality."
 The orientalist Gerd Puin believes that the Quran contains many verses which are incomprehensible, a view rejected by Muslims and many other orientalists.
 Apology of al-Kindy, a medieval polemical work, describes the narratives in the Quran as "all jumbled together and intermingled," and regards this as "evidence that many different hands have been at work therein."
 These criticisms often come from reading the Qur’an like a modern book, rather than as a message originally spoken aloud, according to some scholars.
 Scholars like Angelika Neuwirth explain that its sudden shifts in voice and repetition were not mistakes, but ways to hold attention and make meaning clearer to a live audience.
 Michael Sells points out that the Qur’an's rhythm and sound patterns were key to how it was understood, especially in the early chapters.
 And as Mustansir Mir and classical scholars like al-Jurjānī have shown, what may seem like abrupt changes in topic often reflect careful design, helping ideas flow and giving extra weight to key points.

+Historical and scientific accuracy

+Dhu'l-Qarnayn

+According to most historians, the story of Dhu al-Qarnayn has its origins in legends of Alexander the Great current in the Middle East, namely the Syriac Alexander Legend.
+From this derives the Quranic presentation of Dhu al-Qarnayn as a prophet-king who travels the world and calls for belief.

+Cosmology

+The Quran assumes a flat earth, as the text frequently emphasizes the extensiveness or flatness of the earth and how it has been spread out.
+The earth is also frequently described as a site for human flourishing, and compared to comfortable pieces of flat furniture such as a carpet, bed, or couch.

+Creation and evolution

+Like the Bible, the Quran talks about God creating the universe in six days.

+Quranic verses related to the origin of mankind created from dust or mud are not logically compatible with modern evolutionary theory.